 Things to Remember When Requesting Reimbursement

-- Receipts for in-kind services are not eligible (trade-in value is not eligible).
+2. Receipts for in-kind services are not eligible.
+Trade-in value is not eligible.

-- Used or leased equipment or used materials are not eligible for cost share reimbursement unless otherwise noted.
+3. Used equipment, used materials, and leased equipment are not eligible for cost share reimbursement unless otherwise noted.

-- Labor provided by applicant is not eligible for cost share reimbursement.
-Labor of any type is not eligible under Livestock Equipment.
+4. Labor provided by applicant is not eligible for cost share reimbursement.
+Labor is for structures only.

-- Reimbursement documentation must be postmarked or uploaded to your TAEP Online Account Portal by the reimbursement request deadline.
-Additional processing time is required for incomplete requests and requests submitted within one month of the program deadline.
-It is recommended you submit your request as soon as the project is complete.
+7. Reimbursement documentation must be postmarked or uploaded to your TAEP Online Account Portal by the reimbursement request deadline.
+Additional processing time is required for incomplete reimbursement requests and requests submitted within one month of the program deadline.
+It is recommended you submit your reimbursement request as soon as your project is complete.

-- There can only be one reimbursement payment per program approval.
-Projects must be completed by reimbursement deadline.
+8. There can only be one reimbursement payment per program approval.
+Projects must be completed by reimbursement request deadline.

-1. Applicant must utilize equipment and structures reimbursed with cost share funds for the intended purpose of the program for a minimum of three continuous years from date of purchase.
+1. Applicant must utilize equipment and structures reimbursed with cost share funds for the intended purpose of the program for a minimum of five (5) continuous years from date of purchase.

-2. Site visits relating to the performance of the activity before, during and after completion may take place.
+2. Site visits relating to the performance of the project before, during, and after completion may take place.
 Site visits may include verification of program eligibility to ensure applicants meet eligibility and minimum livestock/acreage requirements for chosen program(s).

-3. Applicants may be required to repay funds if they fail to comply with all aspects of the cost share guidelines.
+3. Applicant may be required to repay funds for failure to comply with all aspects of the cost share guidelines.